MuleTools/txTenna/README.md

 - be used for transmitting transactions to the bitcoin network via SMS.
 Send your own transactions by SMS using a known txTenna relay or allow your own contacts to use your mobile number as an SMS relay.
 - be used for transmitting transactions to the bitcoin network via the goTenna mesh network.

+[Pony Direct](https://github.com/MuleTools/PonyDirect) functionality has been rolled into txTenna which maintains backward compatibility for the Pony Direct SMS payload format.

 ## Get Started

 ### Build: